Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Abstract

 \section{Abstract}

-{ Recent observations suggest a stronger confinement of cosmic rays (CRs) in certain astrophysical systems than predicted by current CR-transport theories.
-We posit that the incorporation of microscale physics into CR-transport models can account for this enhanced CR confinement.
+{ Cosmic rays (CRs) play a pivotal role in shaping the thermal and dynamical properties of astrophysical environments, such as galaxies and galaxy clusters.
+Recent observations suggest a stronger confinement of CRs in certain astrophysical systems than predicted by current CR-transport theories.
+Here, we show that the incorporation of microscale physics into CR-transport models can account for this enhanced CR confinement.
 We develop a theoretical description of the effect of magnetic microscale fluctuations originating from the mirror instability on macroscopic CR diffusion.
 We confirm our theory with large-dynamical-range simulations of CR transport in the intracluster medium (ICM) of galaxy clusters and kinetic simulations of CR transport in micromirror fields.
-We conclude that sub-TeV CR confinement in the ICM is far more effective than previously anticipated on the basis of Galactic-transport extrapolations.}
+We conclude that sub-TeV CR confinement in the ICM is far more effective than previously anticipated on the basis of Galactic-transport extrapolations.
+The transformative impact of micromirrors on CR diffusion provides insights into how microphysics can reciprocally affect macroscopic dynamics and observable structures across a range of astrophysical scales. }

 \keywords{Cosmic Ray, Diffusion, Mirror Instability, Magnetic Mirror, Resonant Scattering, Galaxy Cluster}